 By John Dewhirst

 John has contributed to and written a number of books about Bradford City, the origins of sport in Bradford and the rivalry of the Park Avenue and Valley Parade clubs.
 His most recent titles are ROOM AT THE TOP and LIFE AT THE TOP, both published as part of the BANTAMSPAST HISTORY REVISITED series.
 He is currently working on a new book about the twentieth century rivalry of Bradford City and Bradford Park Avenue.
-Further details on his blog: https://johndewhirst.wordpress.com
+His blog can be found from this link: https://johndewhirst.wordpress.com

 John contributes to the Bradford City match day programme and his features are also published on his blog Wool City Rivals

 On Saturday 19 May, 2018 John is giving a talk in the Bradford Local Studies Library on the origins of spectator sport in nineteenth century Bradford and the development of the city’s sporting culture and identity.
 This will cover principally cricket, rugby and football and include a Q&A session.

 Further details tbc.

 Turret bedroom and rooms on upper floor overlooking Belle Vue (Tesco); former ground floor bars; former basement function room; toilets and exterior view.